cfengine/documentation/manuals/language-concepts/classes.markdown

 user-defined.
 Refer to [Hard and Soft Classes][Hard and Soft Classes] in the **Reference** section for more information.

-In [CFEngine Enterprise][Enterprise Reporting], the list of set classes is reported to the CFEngine Database Server, and can be used there for reporting, grouping of hosts and inventory management.
+In [CFEngine Enterprise][Enterprise Report API], the list of set classes is reported to the CFEngine Database Server and can be used there for reporting, grouping of hosts and inventory management.

 ## Hard Classes